Gates Radio M-5078 Commercial SW AM/CWTransmitter

 Fortunately, I have a large inventory of NOS parts, such as these Vector sockets, so it was easy to replace with an original part.
 The thing I always liked about these sockets is the fact that most, if not all, of the circuit for a given tube can be assembled vertically, outside of the chassis.
 This makes for very short lead lengths, ease of assembly, and a very neat appearance.
 The socket can then be mounted and interconnecting wires added between tubes.
 Even interstage coupling caps can be installed between the socket pins and the bobbin lugs, so the only thing needed to be added once the socket is mounted are interconnecting wires.
 Even grounded components like bypass caps can be assembled off-chassis since four ground lugs exists around the base on the socket collar.
 Love these things!
 All of this was something totally lost on whomever last serviced this transmitter, looking at the rats nest of leads and components in the first image above.

 So with my NOS Vector socket in hand, I went about building up the audio section I had designed.
 The specific circuit design is detailed further down on this page.
-As you can see in the next few images most of the components are mounted vertically, close to the bobbin.
+The first image shows the new sockets before assembly.
+You can see in the next few images the first and second mic stages fully assembled before installing onto the chassis.
+Most of the components are mounted vertically, close to the bobbin.
 This assures the shortest possible lead lengths, which in a high-gain audio circuit stability is assured.
-Stray capacitance and parasitic are kept to a minimum.
-In the first image you can see the first two audio stages on V8 are all contained on the socket, including the B+ load resistors and decoupling capacitors and resistors for each triode section.
-The only things leading to or away from the socket are interconnections between V8 & V9, as well as filament & B+ leads.
+Stray capacitance and parasitics are kept to a minimum.
+In the images below you can see the first two audio stages on V8 are all contained on the socket bobbin, including the B+ load resistors and decoupling capacitors and resistors for each triode section.
+The only things leading to or away from the socket are interconnections between V8 & V9, as well as filament & B+ leads; along with the leads to the cathode electrolytic caps.
+The cathode caps are in the multi-cap twistlock, located behing the sockets.
 None of the components are hanging between tubes.
-The only exception is the cathode bypass cap on V9, which is physically too large.
-The second image shows the sockets installed in their final positions with leads attached.
+The only exception is the white and yellow cathode bypass cap on V9, which is physically too large for the bobbins.
+The other images show the sockets installed in their final positions with all leads attached.
+Neat!

 New Audio Section Circuit Description

-First, here is a schematic of the new audio section I have designed.
-It differs mainly in the microphone pre-amplifier first stage, the second stage and slight changes to the driver stage.
+While I would love to show you a schematic, I don't have to drawing software to do it right now.
+So instead I'll decribe the changes I have made textually.
+The circuit differs mainly in the microphone pre-amplifier first & second stages and slight changes to the driver stage.
 No change was made to the modulator, with the exception of removing one capacitor which was across the input of the modulation transformer primary.

 ● First Audio Amplifier